Recommendation Systems (4): CTR Prediction and Click-Through Rate Modeling

 3. The signal lives in interactions.
 “Young user” alone is a weak signal; “young user x action movie x evening” is gold.
 Capturing those crosses automatically and cheaply is the central modelling problem.

 4. Distribution shift is constant.
-New items, viral trends, weekday/weekend cycles.
-Models retrain daily or hourly; offline AUC alone never tells the full story.
+New items, viral trends, and weekday/weekend cycles.
+Models retrain daily or hourly, and offline AUC alone doesn’t tell the full story.

 5. Hard latency budget.
-Ranking has to score thousands of candidates in well under 100 ms (often under 10 ms p99).
-Model size, embedding lookup, and batching matter as much as architecture.
+Ranking must score thousands of candidates in under 100 ms (often under 10 ms p99).
+Model size, embedding lookup, and batching are as important as architecture.

 The end-to-end view from a raw click log to a ranked list and back to model retraining looks like this: